Treasure It Together: Southwest Museum Site National Trust Planning Process FAQ

 Q: How was the Steering Committee selected?

-A: The 15 members of the Steering Committee includes 2 representatives from the Autry (chosen by the Autry), 2 community representatives from the NE Los Angeles neighborhoods surrounding the site (chosen by the community), and 11 at-large representatives.
-At-large representatives include elected officials, representatives from academic institutions, and professionals with expertise in areas such as historic preservation, museums, philanthropy, arts and culture, cultural affairs, education and academics, economic development, Native American culture, Latino culture, parks and public lands, city planning, land use, business development and community development.
+A: The 15 members of the Steering Committee includes three representatives from the Autry (two staff and one board member chosen by the Autry), two community representatives from the northeast Los Angeles neighborhoods surrounding the site (nominated by the community), and 10 at-large representatives.
+At-large representatives include elected officials, representatives from academic institutions, and professionals with expertise in areas such as historic preservation, museums, philanthropy, arts and culture, cultural affairs, education and academics, economic development, Native American culture, Latino culture, parks and public lands, city planning, land use, business development, and community development.
 Suggestions for at-large steering committee members were solicited during the stakeholder interviews and we reviewed nearly 80 candidates.
-At-large members were selected by the National Trust to ensure that the committee included a broad and high level of professional expertise in the areas listed above as well as including visionary and open minded leaders who are consensus builders and strategic thinkers.
+At-large members were selected by the National Trust to ensure that the committee included a broad and high level of professional expertise in the areas listed above as well as including visionary and open-minded leaders who are consensus builders and strategic thinkers.

 Q: What is the role of the Steering Committee for this planning process?

-A: The Steering Committee will play a pivotal role in the planning process by critically assessing the data from the stakeholder interview report and many other sources, developing informed recommendations, and guiding the creation of a financially sustainable business model.
-The Steering Committee’s recommendations will be presented to the Board of the site’s owner, the Autry.
+A: The Steering Committee plays a pivotal role in our work by critically assessing the data from the stakeholder interview report and many other sources, developing informed recommendations, and guiding the assessment of proposed concepts and potential partners.
+The National Trust’s and Steering Committee’s final recommendations will be presented to the Board of the Autry for the approval.